mcrucovschii/AWS/README.md

 Some steps that were taken ahead of time:

-- Created a EC2 keypair called "chipy"
+- Created a EC2 keypair called "myKeyPair"
 - Modified the default security group to allow anyone to access port 80 (http)

 If you have some questions about this demo, feel free to open a GitHub issue here.